codegouvfr/logiciels-libres-archived/why-sourcehut.md

 - Sourcehut is [entirely free
   software](https://sr.ht/~sircmpwn/sourcehut/).

-- Among 100% free software forges, SourceHut is the only one proposing both continuous integration and mailing lists.
+- Among forges which source code is 100% free software, SourceHut is the only one to propose both continuous integration and mailing lists.

 - If you want to contribute to a project, you don't need to create an account on SourceHut: an email address is enough to send patches and